ibm-cloud-docs/DataTransferService/connect-dts-linux-centosrhel-7.md

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Connect to DTS Device in Linux for CentOS/RHEL 7
+# Connecting to DTS Device in Linux for CentOS/RHEL 7

 To interact with an iSCSI LUN in Linux-based operating systems, users must connect to the LUN by entering a series of commands in the terminal based on the operating system being used to perform the interactions.
 The tool used to interact with an iSCSI LUN in a Linux-based OS is dependent upon the type and version of the OS installed on the device.